Licensing and Trademarks

 - Any sales of items by groups or individuals at UD must read the policies listed on this page.

-D. While items consumed internally by the University, its departments, recognized campus organizations and alumni clubs are not required to pay royalties on items bearing University of Delaware trademarks produced for them and not for resale, they must secure approval, in writing, from the Office of Communications and Marketing as outlined earlier in this section.
-Designs must be submitted and approved prior to manufacturing.
+- While items consumed internally by the University, its departments, recognized campus organizations and alumni clubs are not required to pay royalties on items bearing University of Delaware trademarks produced for them and not for resale.

 The code provides standards that cover various topics, including wages and benefits, working hours, child labor, health and safety, and freedom of association.
 These standards are monitored through the Fair Labor Association, of which the University of Delaware is a member.